Phazzie/VividVoice/PRODUCT_REQUIREMENTS.md

 ## 1. Introduction & Vision

-VividVoice is a sophisticated, AI-powered web application designed to transform static written narratives into dynamic, immersive audio-visual experiences.
+**Staging Stories with the Skeptical Wombat** is a sophisticated, AI-powered web application designed to transform static written narratives into dynamic, immersive audio-visual experiences.
 It serves as a creative co-pilot for writers, providing not only expressive text-to-speech generation but also a comprehensive suite of advanced literary analysis tools.
 The core vision is to bridge the gap between the written word and a fully realized performance, empowering creators to hear their stories come to life and to analyze their craft with unprecedented depth.

 ## 2. Target Audience

-The primary target audience for VividVoice includes:
+The primary target audience includes:

 *   **Creative Writers & Novelists:** Authors who want to hear their characters' dialogue performed, check the pacing of their scenes, and get a new perspective on their work-in-progress.
 *   **Screenwriters & Playwrights:** Writers who need to quickly prototype scenes, hear the flow of dialogue, and analyze character dynamics.